Generic Name: Apraclonidine hydrochloride

 Elevated IOP presents a major risk factor in glaucomatous field loss.
 The higher the level of IOP, the greater the likelihood of optic nerve damage and visual field loss.
-Apraclonidine 0.5% Ophthalmic Solution has the action of reducing IOP.
+Apraclonidine ophthalmic solution has the action of reducing IOP.
 The onset of action of Apraclonidine can usually be noted within one hour, and maximum IOP reduction occurs about three hours after instillation.
 Aqueous fluorophotometry studies demonstrate that Apraclonidine's predominant mechanism of action is reduction of aqueous flow via stimulation of the alpha-adrenergic system.

 Repeated dose-response and comparative studies (0.125% to 1.0% Apraclonidine) demonstrate that 0.5% Apraclonidine is at the top of the dose/response IOP reduction curve.

-The clinical utility of Apraclonidine 0.5% Ophthalmic Solution is most apparent for those glaucoma patients on maximally tolerated medical therapy.
-Patients on maximally tolerated medical therapy with uncontrolled IOP and scheduled to undergo laser trabeculoplasty or trabeculectomy surgery were enrolled into a double-masked, placebo-controlled, multi-center clinical trial to determine if Apraclonidine 0.5% Ophthalmic Solution, dosed three times daily (TID), could delay the need for surgery for up to three months.
+The clinical utility of Apraclonidine ophthalmic solution is most apparent for those glaucoma patients on maximally tolerated medical therapy.
+Patients on maximally tolerated medical therapy with uncontrolled IOP and scheduled to undergo laser trabeculoplasty or trabeculectomy surgery were enrolled into a double-masked, placebo-controlled, multi-center clinical trial to determine if Apraclonidine ophthalmic solution, dosed three times daily, could delay the need for surgery for up to three months.

-All patients enrolled into this trial had advanced glaucoma and were undergoing maximally tolerated medical therapy, i.e. patients were using combinations of a topical beta blocker, sympathomimetics, parasympathomimetics and oral carbonic anhydrase inhibitors.
+All patients enrolled into this trial had advanced glaucoma and were undergoing maximally tolerated medical therapy, i.e., patients were using combinations of a topical beta blocker, sympathomimetics, parasympathomimetics and oral carbonic anhydrase inhibitors.
 Patients were considered to be treatment failures in this study if, in the opinion of the investigators, their IOP was uncontrolled by the masked study medication or there was evidence of further optic nerve damage or visual field loss, and surgery was indicated.
-Of 171 patients receiving masked medication, 84 were treated with Apraclonidine 0.5% Ophthalmic Solution and 87 were treated with placebo (Apraclonidine vehicle).
+Of 171 patients receiving masked medication, 84 were treated with Apraclonidine ophthalmic solution and 87 were treated with placebo (Apraclonidine vehicle).

-Topical use of Apraclonidine 0.5% Ophthalmic Solution leads to systemic absorption.
-Studies of Apraclonidine Ophthalmic Solution dosed one drop three times a day in both eyes for 10 days in normal volunteers yielded mean peak and trough concentrations of 0.9 ng/mL and 0.5 ng/mL, respectively.
-The half-life of Apraclonidine Ophthalmic Solution was calculated to be 8 hours.
+Topical use of Apraclonidine ophthalmic solution leads to systemic absorption.
+Studies of Apraclonidine ophthalmic solution dosed one drop three times a day in both eyes for 10 days, in normal volunteers, yielded mean peak and trough concentrations of 0.9 ng/mL and 0.5 ng/mL, respectively.
+The half-life of Apraclonidine ophthalmic solution was calculated to be 8 hours.

-Apraclonidine 0.5% Ophthalmic Solution is indicated for short-term adjunctive therapy in patients on maximally tolerated medical therapy who require additional IOP reduction.
-Patients on maximally tolerated medical therapy who are treated with Apraclonidine Ophthalmic Solution to delay surgery should have frequent follow-up examinations and treatment should be discontinued if the intraocular pressure rises significantly.
+Apraclonidine Ophthalmic Solution, USP 0.5% as base is indicated for short-term adjunctive therapy in patients on maximally tolerated medical therapy who require additional IOP reduction.
+Patients on maximally tolerated medical therapy who are treated with Apraclonidine Ophthalmic Solution, USP 0.5% as base to delay surgery should have frequent follow-up examinations and treatment should be discontinued if the intraocular pressure rises significantly.

-The addition of Apraclonidine Ophthalmic Solution to patients already using two aqueous suppressing drugs (i.e., beta-blocker plus carbonic anhydrase inhibitor) as part of their maximally tolerated medical therapy may not provide additional benefit.
-This is because Apraclonidine Ophthalmic Solution is an aqueous suppressing drug and the addition of a third aqueous suppressant may not significantly reduce IOP.
+The addition of Apraclonidine Ophthalmic Solution, USP 0.5% as base to patients already using two aqueous suppressing drugs (i.e., beta-blocker plus carbonic anhydrase inhibitor) as part of their maximally tolerated medical therapy may not provide additional benefit.
+This is because Apraclonidine Ophthalmic Solution, USP 0.5% as base is an aqueous suppressing drug and the addition of a third aqueous suppressant may not significantly reduce IOP.

-The IOP lowering efficacy of Apraclonidine Ophthalmic Solution diminishes over time in some patients.
+The IOP lowering efficacy of Apraclonidine Ophthalmic Solution, USP 0.5% as base diminishes over time in some patients.
 This loss of effect, or tachyphylaxis, appears to be an individual occurrence with a variable time of onset and should be closely monitored.
 The benefit for most patients is less than one month.

 Not for injection or oral ingestion.
 FOR TOPICAL OPHTHALMIC USE ONLY.

-General: Glaucoma patients on maximally tolerated medical therapy who are treated with Apraclonidine 0.5% Ophthalmic Solution to delay surgery should have their visual fields monitored periodically.
+Glaucoma patients on maximally tolerated medical therapy who are treated with Apraclonidine ophthalmic solution to delay surgery should have their visual fields monitored periodically.

-Apraclonidine 0.5% Ophthalmic Solution should be used with caution in patients with coronary insufficiency, recent myocardial infarction, cerebrovascular disease, chronic renal failure, Raynaud's disease, or thromboangiitis obliterans.
+Apraclonidine ophthalmic solution should be used with caution in patients with coronary insufficiency, recent myocardial infarction, cerebrovascular disease, chronic renal failure, Raynaud's disease, or thromboangiitis obliterans.
 Caution and monitoring of depressed patients are advised since Apraclonidine has been infrequently associated with depression.